In this article

 All-in-one suites are not new, and most were disappointing: a bundle of mediocre modules that each still needed a human to operate.
 What changed is agentic AI.
 One agent can now draft and execute across marketing, sales, and operations with a confirm-before-execute step, which means consolidation finally removes work instead of just moving it into a single tab.

-That is the shift.
+That is the shift, and the latest AI and agentic-AI statistics show how fast adoption across sales and marketing is moving.
 When the platform can act, not just store, one source of truth becomes one source of action: a lead captured by marketing is enriched, chased, and booked by sales without anyone re-keying it.
 Read the longer argument in what Wysera is, or the field-level view in AI agents for small business.

 The five-step consolidation framework#